ebergstedt/ProtoBuffer/README.md

 **ProtoBuffer** will remove some repetitive code declarations, like streams initializations and reading.
 It supports object to byte array or to file, with serialization and deserialization.
 It can also employ **gzip**.
 Just remember to keep track on which objects are gzipped or not when you deserialize them.

+[Performance report](https://github.com/sidshetye/SerializersCompare) for ProtoBuf shows that it's one of the fastest serializers for C#.
+But what ProtoBuf is designed for is unprecedented speed of deserialization, with a very compact format.
+This makes it a prime candidate for your caching solution, such as using Redis together with ProtoBuf for extremely fast data transfer and deserialization.
+This is as of 2016 the solution deployed in production at Stack Overflow.

 # Nuget

     PM> Install-Package ProtoBuffer